Oktoberfest

 Oktoberfest (/de/; Oktobafest/d'Wiesn) is the world's largest Volksfest.
-It combines a beer festival with a funfair and is held annually in Munich on the Theresienwiese from mid-September to the first Sunday in October.
+It combines a beer festival with a fun fair and is held annually in Munich on the Theresienwiese from mid-September to the first Sunday in October.

 The event draws around seven million visitors each year.
 In 2023, attendance reached a record 7.2 million.
 Visitors consumed approximately 7.4 million litres of beer.
 The festival features amusement rides, games, food stalls, and traditional Bavarian dishes.

 The first Oktoberfest was held on 12 October 1810 to celebrate the wedding of Crown Prince Ludwig and Princess Therese of Saxony-Hildburghausen.
-Since then, the festival has been cancelled on multiple occasions, most recently in 2020 and 2021 during the COVID-19 pandemic in Germany.
+The festival has been cancelled on multiple occasions, most recently in 2020 and 2021 during the COVID-19 pandemic in Germany.

 History

 Origins (1810–1811)

-On 12 October 1810 Crown Prince Ludwig of Bavaria married Princess Therese of Saxe-Hildburghausen.
+On October 12, 1810, Crown Prince Ludwig of Bavaria married Princess Therese of Saxe-Hildburghausen.
 Munich officials invited the public to celebrate on fields outside the city walls.
 The site was named Theresienwiese (“Therese's Meadow”) the following year and is still called Wiesn.

 The first festival featured a horse race modelled on the medieval Scharlachrennen once run at the Karlstor.
 Major Andreas Michael Dall'Armi of the National Guard proposed the idea, although coachman Franz Baumgartner later claimed credit.
 The race was repeated in 1811, forming the core of the Oktoberfest tradition.

 Sendlinger Hill—now Theresienhöhe—served as a natural grandstand for about 40,000 spectators.
 Sixteen pairs of children in regional costume opened the programme, thirty horses ran a 3400 m course, and a student choir closed the event.
 Baumgartner's horse won, and he received a gold medal from Minister of State Maximilian von Montgelas.